Artist, engineer, researcher, lecturer? Maybe all at the same time.

 Research.
 I am interested in the creation and perception of sound and the physics of musical instruments, from physical modeling to ecological psychoacoustics to musical acoustics, the sounds of everyday objects and interactions, and the interactions with the everyday acoustic environment.
-Within my research, I solve engineering problems in acoustics, develop algorithms for digital signal processing, design interfaces for human–computer interaction, evaluate findings through listening experiments and statistical analysis, and predict results based on auditory models.
+Within my research, I solve engineering problems in acoustics, develop algorithms for digital signal processing, design interfaces for human–computer interaction, evaluate findings through user experiments and statistical analysis, and predict measurements via computational models.

 Teaching.
 As a part-time lecturer, I currently teach and supervise aspiring sound engineers, sound designers, computer musicians, and musicologists at the University of Music and Performing Arts Graz.
 During the past years, I prepared and conducted courses in physical modeling of sound and material science, musical acoustics, sonification and auditory displays, sonic interaction design, and do-it-yourself electronics.
 Teaching helped me to understand the theoretical foundations from the ground up.
 For numerous institutions worldwide I have given workshops ranging from sound editing to physical computing and video projection mapping.

 Art Engineering.
-In Graz, I learned how to realize massive robotic concert installations and to implement spatial sound projections in teamwork.
-My expertise in art engineering has been claimed by renowned artists.
-I provide hardware and software development, from sensors and actuators to microcontrollers and embedded Linux systems, from show control and automation to adaptive video projection mapping, from sound direction to live electronics on stage.
+Through my contributions to large artistic projects and events, I have learned how to realize massive robotic concert installations and to implement immersive auditory-visual experiences in teamwork.
+As a freelancer, I provide hardware and software development, from sensors and actuators to microcontrollers and embedded Linux systems, from show control and automation to adaptive video projection mapping, from sound direction to live electronics on stage.

 What next?
 I am ready to start something new.
 Anywhere in the world, but preferably in a place where I can speak French, German, or English.
 In case you want to be part of this journey, please do not hesitate to contact me.
 Here is my CV in English.